 The State of Israel is willing to recognize children who are born through a surrogacy process in another country only if the process is legally regulated in that country.
 The countries in which this area is currently regulated by law are Mexico, Ukraine, Georgia, and the United States.

-The cost of the surrogacy process in Georgia or Ukraine is usually lower than the cost of the surrogacy process in Israel.
+The cost of the surrogacy process in Georgia is usually lower than the cost of the surrogacy process in Israel.

 Surrogacy in Georgia is intended for heterosexual couples only.